galanodel2010/ee462/Project_2/motordata.md

 - Rated Torque: 4812 Nm
 - Armature Resistance: 0.058 Ω
 - Armature Inductance: 4 mH
-- Back EMF constant: 6.68 V/rad/s (Normally, series wound DC motors are used in traction applications, but for simplicity assume a PM motor with constant field throughout this project).
+- Back EMF constant: 6.68 V/rad/s (Normally, series wound DC motors are used in traction applications, but for simplicity assume a PM motor with constant field current is used throughout this project).
 - Motor Inertia: 25 kgm²
 - Axle Shaft Inertia: 15 kgm²
 - Referred carriage inertia: 1200 kgm² (Actually, I didn't have to give this number, as you can calculate it if I say train moves at 54 km/h when the motor is rotating at 600 rpm.
 As a bonus, show the inertia calculation in your reports).